Mrtrengh/V13-Owo-Hunt-Bot/Readme.txt

 English version;

-The package supports Turkish, you can buy the English version for 20 TL.
+The package supports Turkish, you can buy the English version for 1 dolars.
 To get support during the installation phase or if you have any other problems